Unable to connect to Samsung Server [Fixed Completely]

 - Launch your TV and navigate to “Settings”.

 - Go into the “Support” tab, select “Self Diagnosis” and then select “Reset” from the screen.

 - Select “Reset” and enter the security PIN which by default should be “0000”.

-- Wait for the reset to complete and check to see if the unable to connect to Samsung Server error is prevalent after resetting the Television to factory defaults.
+- Wait for the reset to complete.
+Check if you have fixed the unable to connect to Samsung Server error.

 If the error message still persists, you can contact us here.